-The level of construction output and loans in real terms follow a similar pattern, with a few exceptions.
-The first break occurred in 2008-2009.
-During this period, construction loans increased by 76.91%, despite construction output and the number of approved plans decreasing by 19.24% and 13.42%, respectively.
-This is due to easier access to finance as a result of global monetary easing.
-The second breach occurs in 2020.
-Since 2018, the level of construction output has decreased by 13.51% and the number of approved plans has plummeted by 43.61% due to the effects of the Turkish currency crisis and COVID-19.
-However, in 2020, construction loans showed signs of slight recovery, increasing by 4.11%.
+The level of construction output and loans in real terms followed a similar pattern, with a few exceptions.
+The first break occurred from 2008 to 2009.
+During this period, construction loans increased to 76.91%, despite construction output and the number of approved plans decreasing to 19.24% and 13.42%, respectively.
+This was due to easier access to finance as a result of global monetary easing.
+The second breach occurred in 2020.
+Beginning in 2018, the level of construction output decreased by 13.51%, and the number of approved plans plummeted by 43.61% due to the effects of the Turkish currency crisis and COVID-19.
+However, in 2020, construction loans showed signs of a slight recovery, with an increase of 4.11%.
 The real estate sector, more sensitive to financial conditions, responded to this weak recovery with an increase of 4.63%, but the level of construction output continues to suffer.
 During the 2018 crisis, the construction sector emerged as the second-largest sector with external debt problems, following the energy sector.
-The increase of almost 40% in the basket rate had a rather negative impact on the balance sheets of companies, with many facing serious difficulties in obtaining financing, having to cease operations, and, in the worst cases, being forced to declare a concordat.
-The addition of the pandemic to this situation made it extremely challenging for companies to operate.
-Furthermore, the inability to halt the depreciation of the Turkish lira, despite numerous controversial economic interventions, indicates that the sector's growth under high leverage is unsustainable.
+The increase of almost 40% in the basket rate had a rather negative impact on the balance sheets of companies, with many facing serious difficulties in obtaining financing, having to cease operations and, in the worst cases, being forced to declare a concordat.
+The pandemic added to this situation and made it extremely challenging for companies to operate.
+Furthermore, the inability to halt the depreciation of the TRY, despite numerous controversial economic interventions, indicates that the sector's growth under high leverage is unsustainable.

-5. DISCUSSION AND POLICY RECOMMENDATIONS
+DISCUSSION AND POLICY RECOMMENDATIONS

-The findings of this study provide valuable insights into the complex relationship between the Turkish economy and the country's construction sector during the 2000s.
-The results suggest that while the construction sector plays a significant role in promoting economic growth and development, over-reliance on the sector can lead to several challenges and vulnerabilities that may hinder long-term sustainable growth.
+The findings of this study provide valuable insights into the complex relationship between the Turkish economy and the country's construction sector in the 2000s.
+The results suggest that while the construction sector played a significant role in promoting economic growth and development, over-reliance on the sector could lead to several challenges and vulnerabilities that may hinder long-term sustainable arowth.

-The upward trends in input costs, such as labour and construction material costs, indicate the need for policymakers and industry stakeholders to monitor these costs and adopt measures to mitigate the possible consequences of rising input prices on profitability, cost control, inflationary pressures, and investment attractiveness.
-Further, the weak correlation between the construction sector's production and turnover indices indicate issues such as low-efficiency and elastic demand.
+The upward trends in input costs, such as labour and construction material costs, indicate the need for policymakers and industry stakeholders to monitor these costs and adopt measures to mitigate the possible consequences of rising input prices on profitability, cost control, inflationary pressures and investment attractiveness.
+Further, the weak correlation between the construction sector's production and turnover indices indicates issues such as low efficiency and elastic demand.
 An additional aspect to consider is the opportunity cost of focusing on the construction sector in terms of inefficient production.
-As resources are allocated to the construction sector, other sectors that might have higher efficiency and productivity could be neglected, which may result in suboptimal resource allocation and reduced overall economic growth.
-To promote sustainable economic growth and diversification in the long-run, policymakers should consider these factors when developing strategies tailored to the unique characteristics of the construction sector.
+As resources were allocated to the construction sector, other sectors with higher efficiency and productivity could be neglected, resulting in suboptimal resource allocation and reduced overall economic growth.
+To promote sustainable economic growth and diversification in the long run, policymakers should consider these factors when developing strategies tailored to the unique characteristics of the construction sector.